Monster House (video game): PlayStation 2 and GameCube

 Meanwhile, having woken up in the bowels of the house after falling down the dumbwaiter, Chowder fights a living TV and enters a flooded room.
-He climbs up to a platform where he moves a crate to a nearby pipe with a valve and turns it to drain out the water.
+He climbs up to a platform where he moves a crate to a nearby pipe with a valve and turns the valve to drain out the water.
 Chowder then fights off many monsters consisting of gas tanks, floor crawlers, and lamps and encounters the second boss, a large killer pipe.
 After defeating them all, he moves another crate to a high up platform and finds a key to the nearby door behind some furnaces.
 After using it to unlock the door, he enters an underground bathroom where a TV passes from behind while he goes through a door.
 Making his way through the labyrinth, Chowder fights two more living TVs and encounters the third boss, again the giant pipe, but has to defeat it three times before he can make his way to the actual basement.

 Having made her way to the basement, Jenny fights two living TVs and another living stove and reunites with DJ.
 Meanwhile, Chowder must make his way through a maze of toys in another part of the basement.

 At the end of the maze, Chowder finds his lost basketball but also finds and defeats the fourth boss, this time, two large pipes instead of one.
-Chowder enters a circus-themed area where he plays shooting games to find the missing eye and nose of the clown on a merry-go-around to move forward (all while fighting off chairs, floor crawlers, gas tanks, and a TV, which will only come alive if Chowder fails at one of the games) and reunites with DJ and Jenny.
+Chowder enters a circus-themed area where he plays shooting games to find the missing eye and nose of the clown on a merry-go-around to move forward, all while fighting off chairs, floor crawlers, gas tanks, and a TV (which will only come alive if Chowder fails at one of the games) before reuniting with DJ and Jenny.

-They discover that the house is possessed by Constance.
+They discover that the house is possessed by Constance after finding her corpse and learning of her backstory.
 They try to destroy the furnace (the heart of the house), but fail and are separated again by three giant pipes.

 The children then fight to escape the house by making their way through the maze of corridors, encountering more enemies along the way.
-They all then reunite again in the main entrance and narrowly escape the house thanks to Jenny, who pulls down on the house's uvula (chandelier).
+They all then reunite again in the main entrance and narrowly escape the house thanks to Jenny, who pulls down on the house's uvula (foyer chandelier).

-After escaping, the house chases them to an abandoned construction site, in which along the way, causes a manhole to pop out of the ground and throws a car at them.
+After escaping, the house chases them to an abandoned construction site.
+Along the way, the house causes a manhole to pop out of the ground and throws a car at them.
 Chowder fights off the house, the final boss, with a backhoe.

-Then DJ, while hanging from a construction crane, throws an active dynamite down the house`s chimney, destroying the furnace and the house itself.
+Then DJ, while hanging from a construction crane, throws an active dynamite down the house's chimney, destroying the furnace and the house itself.
 DJ then says one last monologue, then the game's credits roll.